nxzq/mocq/README.md

 ## Basic Concepts

-There's no getting around it, your data is going to have relationships.
+> There's no getting around it, your data is going to have relationships.

-> `mocq` aims to make those relationships more manageable and extendable when creating and extending test scaffolding.
-Simply define how to make your `Data Types`, how they connect & what to do with the data once its generated. `mocq` will determine the wholistic execution order so from a DX perspective you are only concerned with a given `Data Type` and it's immediate parents in any context.
+`mocq` aims to make those relationships more manageable and extendable.

+Simply define how to make your `Data Objects`, how they connect to each other & what to do with the data once its generated. `mocq` will determine the wholistic execution order so from a DX perspective you are only concerned with a given `Data Object` and it's immediate parents in any context.
-first you'll need to encapsulate your data into some `Data Types`

-> you've probably already made these decisions somewhere along the way, typescript types, maybe your sql tables if you're in that world or graphql types or graph nodes anything works

-`mocq` takes a config object where each `Data Type` corresponds to a key you define
+`mocq` takes a config object where each `Data Object` corresponds to a key you define

 ```ts
 {